liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/03-using-widget-pages/01-creating-widget-pages.markdown

 ![Figure 1: Create a page called *Community* with two columns.](../../../../../../images/creating-community-page.png)

-Creating a page, by default, also adds it to any Navigation Menus that are configured to have new pages added to them.
+Creating a page by default also adds it to any Navigation Menus that are configured to have new pages added to them.
 If you don't want a new page added to a specific Navigation Menu that is listed during page creation, uncheck the box for that menu.